yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

 #.
 To obtain a static IP, **DHCP** has to be **disabled** on the
    controller.
 #.
 A **static IP should be set** to e.g. 169.254.5.182 which is an IP in
-   the same subnet as the Pick-it IP.
+   the same subnet as the Pickit IP.

 |image4|